ISE-Crew-Poseidon/llmops-promptflow-template/TROUBLESHOOTING.md

 ```

 ### Fix
 The authentication for the promptflow client has the value of "http://management.azure.com" hardcoded for creating an Authentication token.
 So the endpoint will be correctly pointed to US government, but the auth token created is for Azure Commercial leading to the 401 error.
 We created a virtual environment and manually changed the hard coded values to point to management.usgovcloudapi.net.
-TODO: Update to systematically point to correct environment based on env variable
+TODO: Update to systematically point to correct environment based on env variable.
+The files that needed to be changed are `promptflow/azure/_restclient/flow_service_caller.py` and `promptflow/azure/operations/_run_operations.py`

 ### Automatic Runtime Error